SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/control_panel/label_control_GUI.md

 In Aeon, this node is used to display the current environmental and experimental parameters, including:
 - The name of the chosen environment YAML file that defines the experimental logic and parameters, e.g. "EnvironmentRandom".
 - Information about the current experimental block, including the block number, number of delivered pellets, threshold and timeout parameters.
-- Information about all foraging patches in the arena, including the current depletion rate, delta, and threshold.
+- Information about all foraging patches in the habitat, including the current depletion rate, delta, and threshold.